Sleep Hygiene Tools

 Can I feel fine but still have bad sleep from caffeine?

-Yes, and this is arguably the most underappreciated aspect of caffeine's relationship with sleep.
+Yes, and this is arguably the most underappreciated aspect of caffeine and sleep.
 You can fall asleep without difficulty while active caffeine is still reducing your N3 deep sleep.
-The deficit shows up as reduced cognitive recovery and physical restoration, not necessarily as obvious insomnia.
+The deficit shows up as reduced cognitive recovery and physical restoration — not necessarily obvious insomnia.

 Does tolerance reduce caffeine's sleep impact?

-Tolerance reduces the alerting effect of caffeine, but research suggests it doesn't fully protect sleep.
-Regular caffeine users still show measurable sleep architecture changes compared to non-users, particularly in slow-wave deep sleep, even if they no longer feel as wired before bed.
+Tolerance reduces the alerting effect of caffeine, but research suggests it doesn't fully protect sleep quality.
+Regular caffeine users still show measurable reductions in slow-wave deep sleep compared to non-users, even when they no longer feel wired before bed.